cwysong85/docker-compose-image-updater/README.md

 # Docker Compose Image Updater
-A simple way to update an existing docker-compose.yml file with images you provide.
+A simple and effective way to update image paths in an existing docker-compose.yml file.

-Managing a big docker-compose file can be tedious at times.
-If you're like me and are constantly updating docker-compose files across multiple machines, this tool makes life a lot easier.
+Maintaining a large docker compose file can be tedious.
+If you have a team of developers or have several VM's with a similiar docker compose file but with different environment variables, using this tool you can easily update only the image paths in a large docker-compose.yml file.

-### Installation
+## Installation
 ```
 npm i docker-compose-image-updater -g
 ```

-#### Usage
+## Usage

 ```
 $> dciu --help